babashka/sci/README.md

 On ClojureScript, SCI compiles interpreted function bodies to JavaScript at runtime through `js/Function`.
 This is on by default and needs no configuration.
 In environments where `eval` is unavailable, SCI uses its interpreter instead.
-Results, error messages and stacktraces are identical either way.
+Results, error messages and error locations are identical either way.

 To turn it off: